 Addiction is a strong epidemic in the United States today.
 While many people believe this issue is only with opioids, it’s much worse than that.
 Drug addiction statistics show us some troubling trends about how many people this severe illness affects.
-The good news is that if you’re struggling with an addiction, you’re not alone and there is hope through treatment.
+The good news is that if you’re struggling with an addiction, you’re not alone and there is hope through drug addiction treatment in Tennessee.

 A recent study shows that more seniors in high school smoked marijuana than cigarettes.
 About 23% of seniors had smoked marijuana in the last month.
 Another issue is that by eighth grade, almost 30% of students have had alcohol.
 The prescription drug crisis has become a major issue as well, and 60% of teens who have abused these medications got them from friends or family.

 The most common prescription medications that people abuse fall into the following categories:

 While the type of substance abused may come and go, there are still millions of Americans struggling with addiction.
 According to the National Survey on Drug Use and Health (NSDUH) the following drug addiction statistics are impacting America:

 - Adult addiction treatment centers are still crucial with the statistics showing 19.7 million American adults fighting a substance use disorder.